dylanbudgen/udemy-bicep-course/README.md

 # Welcome!

-This is the helper repository for the [Master Azure Bicep: Explore Advanced Features and Techniques](https://www.udemy.com/course/master-azure-bicep).
+This is the helper repository for the [Master Azure Bicep: Explore Advanced Features and Techniques](https://www.udemy.com/course/master-azure-bicep) course on Udemy.

 This repository contains the solutions for each lesson.